-- Elliott Wave Analysis: An approach to market analysis that is based on repetitive wave patterns and the Fibonacci number sequence.
+An approach to market analysis that is based on repetitive wave patterns and the Fibonacci number sequence.
 An ideal Elliott wave pattern shows a five wave advance followed by a three wave decline.
-See ChartSchool article on Elliott Wave Theory.
+See our ChartSchool article on Elliott Wave Theory.

-- Energy Commodities Index ($GJX): The Energy Commodities Index ($GJX) charted by StockCharts.com is published by Goldman Sachs (http://www.gs.com/gsci/).
-The energy products listed include crude oil, heating oil, and natural gas.
+The Energy Commodities Index ($GJX) charted by StockCharts.com is published by Goldman Sachs.
+The energy products listed include crude oil, heating oil and natural gas.
+Chart $GJX in GalleryView.

-- Engulfing Pattern: A reversal pattern that can be bearish or bullish depending upon whether it is in an uptrend or downtrend.
+A reversal pattern that can be bearish or bullish depending upon whether it is in an uptrend or downtrend.
 The first day is characterized by a small body, followed by a day whose body completely engulfs the previous day's body and closes in the opposite direction of the trend.
 This pattern is similar to the outside reversal chart pattern, but does not require the entire range (high and low) to be engulfed, just the open and close.

-- Envelopes: Lines that are placed at fixed percentages above and below a moving average line.
+Lines that are placed at fixed percentages above and below a moving average line.
 Envelopes help determine when a market has traveled too far from its moving average and is overextended.
-See ChartSchool article on Moving Average Envelopes.
+See our ChartSchool article on Moving Average Envelopes.

-- ETF - Exchange Traded Fund: Collections of stocks that are bought and sold as a package on an exchange, principally the American Stock Exchange, but also the NYSE, CBOE, and Nasdaq.
+Collections of stocks that are bought and sold as a package on an exchange, principally the American Stock Exchange, but also the NYSE, CBOE and Nasdaq.

-- Evening Doji Star: A three day bearish reversal pattern similar to the Evening Star.
+A three-day bearish reversal pattern similar to the Evening Star.
 The uptrend continues with a large white body.
-The next day opens higher, trades in a small range, then closes at its open (Doji).
+The next day opens higher, trades in a small range and closes at its open (Doji).
 The next day closes below the midpoint of the body of the first day.

-- Exhaustion Gap: A price gap that occurs at the end of an important trend, and signals that the trend is concluding.
+A price gap that occurs at the end of an important trend, signaling that the trend is concluding.

-- Exponential Moving Average (EMA): A moving average that gives greater weight to more recent data in an attempt to reduce the lag of (or “smooth”) the moving average.
-See ChartSchool article on Moving Averages.
+A moving average that gives greater weight to more recent data in an attempt to reduce the lag of (or “smooth”) the moving average.
+See our ChartSchool article on Moving Averages.